Germany in the Eurovision Song Contest 1996: At Eurovision

 In 1996, all nations with the exceptions of the host country were required to qualify from an audio qualifying round, held on 20 and 21 March 1996, in order to compete for the Eurovision Song Contest; the top twenty-two countries from the qualifying round progress to the contest.
 During the allocation draw which determined the running order of the final on 22 March 1996, Germany was not announced among the top 22 entries in the qualifying round and therefore failed to qualify to compete in the contest.
 It was later revealed that Germany placed twenty-fourth in the qualifying round, receiving a total of 24 points.
 This was the first, and so far only time Germany did not participate in the contest, having competed since the first edition in 1956, which caused some discontent between ARD and the European Broadcasting Union (EBU) because Germany was one of the biggest financial contributors to the contest due to its population size.
-This qualification failure, among other things, led to the formation of the "Big Five" (formely Big Four) status in 1997.
+This qualification failure, among other things, led to the formation of the "Big Five" (formerly Big Four) status in 1997.

-In Germany, the contest was broadcast live on N3 and on a 3 hour and 35 minute delay on Das Erste, both featuring commentary by Ulf Ansorge, and was watched by 370,000 viewers, the lowest TV rating ever recorded in Germany for a Eurovision final.
+The contest was broadcast live on MDR Fernsehen, N3, B1 and on WDR Fernsehen, and on a 3 hour and 35 minute delay on Das Erste, all with commentary by Ulf Ansorge.
+The show watched by 370,000 viewers, the lowest TV rating ever recorded in Germany for a Eurovision final.